Toric varieties modulo reflections: Abstract

 \section{Abstract}

 Let $W$ be a finite group generated by reflections of a lattice $M$.
-If a lattice polytope $P \subset M \otimes_{\Z}\R$ is preserved by $W$, then we show that the quotient of the projective toric variety $X_P$ by $W$ is isomorphic to the toric variety $X_{P \cap D}$, where $D$ is a fundamental domain for the action of $W$.
+If an $M$-rational polytope $P \subset M \otimes_{\Z}\R$ is preserved by $W$, then we show that the quotient of the projective toric variety $X_P$ by $W$ is isomorphic to the toric variety $X_{P \cap D}$, where $D$ is a fundamental domain for the action of $W$.
 This answers a question of Horiguchi-Masuda-Shareshian-Song, and recovers results of Blume, of the second author, and of Gui-Hu-Liu.
+We also study quotients of real toric varieties, proving that $X_P^\R / W$ is contractible when $P$ is a permutohedron.